Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The P4 was one of four experimental minibus routes introduced by London Transport in 1973 under the auspices of the Greater London Council (GLC).
 (The other three were the B1, C11 and W9, the last two also surviving today.)
 These all ran along many roads previously unserved by buses, and with the exception of the C11 were notable in that they introduced what is now termed ‘Hail & Ride’ operation to the streets of London — buses would stop at any safe point on request on sections of route not served by other buses.
 Demand was not expected to be high, and Ford Transit van conversions with just 16 seats were allocated.

-Letter suffixes on routes used to denote the route as a flat fare route, as opposed to routes with different fares depending on the distance travelled.
+Letter prefixes on routes used to denote the route as a flat fare route, as opposed to routes with different fares depending on the distance travelled.
 The letter was supposed to stand for a local centre, and Bromley and Cricklewood were easy, but choosing a ‘number’ for the Brockley Rise to Brixton via Dulwich Village route was perhaps not so easy as it did not serve anywhere with a particularly obvious letter.
 It was put into the Peckham network, even though it does not go near Peckham.
 (The W9 has a similar story.)

 The level of service provided was still broadly similar to the original timetable, every 30 minutes, but the late evening service had been lost, and the early evening service still did not reach Lewisham.
 No Sunday service was provided — although that was still quite common at the time.
 In 1990, installation of speed humps in Court Lane forced a diversion via Dulwich Common and College Road, which remains in place today, although is arguably more useful, if slightly longer, than the original route.
 The short working early evening service was also withdrawn at this time.